 Sadly, I think there’s not too many of us in aged care who know what brings actual joy to our residents.
 Life has to be worth living what’s left of it.
 It is the simple things in life that give us long-lasting pleasure and joy: our favourite foods and beverages; a walk in the garden; times of solitude to reflect; and finding company and comfort with another.
 These may be the last real social pleasures we can experience in life.

-Our residents have the right to make informed decisions and take risks, and the people best equipped to assist the resident in this regard are those on site – the multi-disciplinary team of nurses, medical and allied health professionals – and let’s not forget, the resident, and their relative / support person.
+Our residents have the right to make informed decisions and take risks, and the people best equipped to assist the resident in this regard are those on site - the multi-disciplinary team of nurses, medical and allied health professionals - and let's not forget the resident and their relatives/support people.